 The implications are that we avoid exposure to companies that produce or distribute weapons that are banned under international conventions, such as chemical and biological weapons, cluster bombs, nuclear weapons and landmines.
 We also avoid investment advice on companies that repeatedly fail to respect human rights or commit serious environmental crimes.

 Our sustainability work remains high on the agenda.
 ESG is an essential factor within our advisory and has been driven in particular by the research team.
 ESG is an important factor in all our research reports.

-Carnegie offers the best and most comprehensive analysis of Nordic listed companies.
-We include quantitative and qualitative sustainability metrics in the analysis of all companies we cover.
+Carnegie offers the best and most comprehensive research of Nordic listed companies.
+We include quantitative and qualitative sustainability metrics in the research report of all companies we cover.
 Our equity research gives preference to companies that integrate sustainability in their strategy to drive growth and that actively avoid risks related to sustainability and climate change.
 Our basic premise is that such companies often deliver better returns.

 In addition to the screening we do of the companies we cover, we ourselves proactively work to develop proposals for sustainable investments that may be of interest to our customers.
 It can, for example, be about companies with technologies or operations that contribute to reduced use of fossil fuels or otherwise tackle the challenges posed by climate change.